Private, In-Home Tutoring in Bel Air, Maryland

-SchoolTutoring Academy’s tutoring programs for Bel Air students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bel Air, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Bel Air is part of the Harford County Public School district, which serves all public schools in Harford County.
 The HCPS focuses on the instruction of all students, emphasizing open communication with the community.
 Bel Air also offers students the opportunity to gain private education from the following institutions: Bel Forest Academy, Harford Day School, John Carroll School, New Covenant Christian School, and St. Margaret’s School.
 The Harford County Public School District provides a variety of instructional techniques to meet the needs of all learners.